CiscoDevNet/api-insights-openapi-rulesets/docs/rest-style.md

 An API may support OPTIONS requests for scenarios such as:

-- Implementing [CORS](https://www.w3.org/TR/cors/) to enable secure browser-based usage of the API, see ["Securing your APIs / CORS"](./security.md#cors-support)
+- Implementing [CORS](https://www.w3.org/TR/cors/) to enable secure browser-based usage of the API, see ["CORS Support"](https://developer.cisco.com/api-guidelines/#rest-security/cors-support)
 - Providing 'discovery' capabilities per resource, primarily for clients to query/negotiate support for particular HTTP verbs and/or request/response content formats, see [RFC-2616](https://tools.ietf.org/html/rfc2616#section-9.2)

 Any request body data accompanying an OPTIONS request should be ignored by the operation.